beacon-biosignals/Ray.jl/README.md

 # https://docs.ray.io/en/releases-2.5.1/ray-contribute/development.html#building-ray-on-linux-macos-full
-python -m pip install --upgrade pip wheel cd ray_julia_jll/deps/ray/python pip install -e ".[default]" --verbose cd -
+python -m pip install --upgrade pip wheel cd ray_julia_jll/deps/ray/python pip install ".[default]" --verbose cd -
 ```

-As with the pre-built wheels, if you don't need to status server/dashboard, you can omit the `[default]` and use `pip install -e . --verbose`.
+As with the pre-built wheels, if you don't need to status server/dashboard, you can omit the `[default]` and use `pip install . --verbose`.

 ### Validate installation